 Christmas at Disneyland Park

 As usual, Disneyland park is decked out in its holiday best with a massive, 60-foot Christmas tree lit by 62,000 brilliant lights and adorned by 1,800 ornaments in the center of Main Street.
 Sparkling lights drip down Sleeping Beauty’s Castle like icicles and vibrant holiday decorations trim nearly every nook and cranny of the park.
-The”Paint the Night” parade continues to color parkgoers’ evenings and the ever-popular “Christmas Fantasy” parade starring Santa Claus returns to put us all in the Christmas Spirit.
-The season is amped up with Disneyland’s “Believe… in Holiday Magic” fireworks show which is capped off with a snowfall finale.
+The ever-popular “Christmas Fantasy” Parade starring Santa Claus returns to put us all in the Christmas Spirit.
+Disney traditions continue with Disneyland’s “Believe… in Holiday Magic” fireworks show which is capped off with a snowfall finale.